mongodb-forks/redoc/README.md

    - `../` is for `redoc`.
    - `../node_modules/react/` is to fix React hook errors.
    - `../node_modules/styled-components/` is to fix styling issues.
 4) In `redoc`/root folder, ensure you have a `.npmrc` file.
-This will be used for Artifactory stuff.
-The `.npmrc` included in this fork is the same as what Snooty uses, so just reuse the same variables that you use for Snooty.
+This will be used for access to Artifactory.
+The `.npmrc` included in this fork is the same as what [Snooty](https://github.com/mongodb/snooty) uses to keep setup consistent.
 5) In `redoc`/root folder, run the command below to install dependencies needed for the consistent nav.
-Some of the versions are the same as [Snooty's](https://github.com/mongodb/snooty) for the sake of reference and consistency across docs pages, but these versions can be changed accordingly.
+Some of the versions are the same as Snooty's for the sake of reference and consistency across docs pages, but these versions can be changed accordingly.
 ```
 npm install @mdx-js/react@1.6.22 theme-ui@0.13.1 @emotion/react@11.10.4 @emotion/styled@11.10.4 @emotion/css@11.0.0 @mdb/flora@0.20.5 @mdb/consistent-nav@1.2.16
 ```